 A high-yield savings account is a practical and effective way to grow your money faster while keeping it safe.
 By understanding how these accounts work and incorporating them into your broader savings strategy, you can make your money work harder for you while maintaining flexibility and access to your funds.

-If you're ready to start maximizing your savings, Raisin makes it easy to find high-yield savings accounts to fit your needs.
+If you're ready to start maximizing your savings, makes it easy to find high-yield savings accounts to fit your needs.
 Our partner banks and credit unions offer competitive rates with federal deposit insurance coverage up to applicable limits on all accounts.

 Use Raisin to compare, fund, and manage a suite of HYSAs easily and start saving today.